-Norval Morrisseau, (1931 – 2007), also known as Copper Thunderbird, was an Aboriginal Canadian artist born March 14, 1931 on the Sand Point Ojibwe Reserve near Beardmore, Ontario.
+Norval Morrisseau, also known as Copper Thunderbird, was born in 1931 on the Sand Point Ojibwe Reserve near Beardmore, Ontario.

-Morrisseau was a self-taught artist who developed his own techniques and artistic vocabulary.
+Morrisseau was self-taught and developed his own techniques and artistic vocabulary.
 Initially he painted on any material that he could find, especially birchbark, and also moose hide.
-During the 1950’s Morrisseau collected traditional narratives and oral history providing inspiration and subject matter for his paintings.
+During the 1950s Morrisseau collected traditional narratives and oral history providing inspiration and subject matter for his paintings.
 He also drew upon his own dreams and visions.
-Morrisseau said, “all my painting and drawing is really a continuation of the shaman’s scrolls.
-In addition to the legends of his people, his work depicted the cultural and political tensions between native Canadian and European traditions, his personal existential struggles, and deep spirituality and mysticism.
+Morrisseau said, “all my painting and drawing is really a continuation of the shaman’s scrolls.”
+In addition to the legends of his people, his work depicted the cultural and political tensions between Indigenous and European traditions, his personal existential struggles, and deep spirituality and mysticism.

-Morrisseau is credited for creating the Woodland School of Art style, also known as Legend Painting or Medicine Painting, a distinct style that blends traditional legends and myths with contemporary mediums.
+Morrisseau is credited for creating the Woodland School of Art style, also known as Legend Painting or Medicine Painting, a distinct style blending traditional legends and myths with contemporary mediums.
 It explores the relationships between people, animals and plants and is rich with spiritual imagery and symbolism.

 Dubbed the “Picasso of the North,” Norval Morrisseau was also awarded the Order of Canada for his contribution to Canadian art.
-He had laid the groundwork for Canadian native artists to be authentic to their own culture and experiences while still being considered part of the broader artistic scene.
-An inspiration to generations of First Nations artists, his pictographic style was imitated and copied by many.
+He had laid the groundwork for Indigenous art to enter the mainstream artistic scene.
+An inspiration to generations of artists, his signature pictographic style was imitated and copied by many.
 Through all his many challenges, Morrisseau’s art and dedication to telling his people’s stories persevered.

 ABOUT THE AUCTION